Dry FliesKlinkhammer

 Hackle: Dun dry fly hackle (Baetis) or grizzly (Zebra)

-Dead drift in the surface film.
-The pattern automatically assumes the correct position with the body hanging below the surface.
-Focus on feeding lanes where emergers collect.
+How to Fish It: Dead drift in the film where the pattern automatically assumes correct emergence position with body hanging below surface.

-Fish on 10-12 foot leader with 5X-6X tippet.
+Rigging Suggestions: Fish on 10-12 foot leader with 5X-6X tippet.
 The unique hook design makes hook-ups reliable when fish take the fly.
-Keep the hackle dressed with floatant.